ewannthomas/farmer_agency_vdsa/data_docs/raw_data_wrangle.md

 | 2012 | IKN12B0057 | | 01-12-2012 | institutions | Commercial banks | 5000 | | | | | | 1 | TRUE |
 | 2012 | IKN12B0057 | | 01-12-2012 | institutions | Commercial banks | 5000 | | | | | | 1 | TRUE |

 Duplicates from these entries were removed.
 Post that, the `loan_source` column was recoded as described earlier.
 The columns `loan_rec, loan_int` were renamed to `loan_received, interest_on_loan` for better clarity.

-The data was later widened by grouping over columns `hh_id, sur_mon_yr, loan_source` and aggregating the columns`loan_repaid, loan_received` to sum across groups and the avergae of column `interest_on_loan` was taken across groups.
+A new `month` column was created from the `sur_mon_yr` column was aused as a grouping and index variable for widening the data.
+The data was later widened by grouping over columns `hh_id, month, loan_source` and aggregating the columns`loan_repaid, loan_received` to sum across groups and the avergae of column `interest_on_loan` was taken across groups.

+Unique households in the data: 1331

 ##### 2.3.2 Gifts, Savings, Receipts, Loss of property